autumn-order/eve_esi/CONTRIBUTING.md

 For example, if you were to add the `list_all_alliances` endpoint, you would create the following files:
 - `src/endpoints/alliance.rs` for the endpoint implementation
 - `src/model/alliance.rs` for the related schemas
-- `tests/alliance/endpoint_name.rs` for the integration test of the endpoint
+- `tests/alliance/endpoint_name.rs` for the integration test of the endpoint for the public facing methods
+- Unit tests in the same file `src/endpoints/alliance.rs` under `mod list_alliances_tests {}` for internal functionality

 Don't forget to include:
 - If it's a new file, module documentation denoted by `//!` at the top of the file